rajat693/ai-engineering/src/components/pressable.md

 ---
 title: Pressable
-description: A touchable component for React & React Native that responds to various interaction states.
+description: Touchable component with interaction states and React Native properties.
 ---

 # Pressable

 A touchable component for React & React Native that responds to various interaction states.
+Inherits all React Native `Pressable` component properties and accepts only className for styling.

 ```jsx
 import { Pressable } from "@/components/ui/pressable";